-With this feature, it will be possible to extract the peak intensities and integrals in a tabular form from series of 1D NMR experiments.
-The user will be able to draw graphical representations of the extracted values as well as any fit results.
-It will be also possible to get data modeling (fitting) of the extracted values to a user customizable analytical function.
+With this feature you will be able to extract the peak intensities and integrals in a tabular form from series of 1D NMR experiments and to draw graphical representations of the extracted values as well as any fit results.

 Let's see how this feature works in the case of a diffusion sample.
 Just load your experiment into Mnova: